 These actions are part of and in addition to general guidelines and procedures required for risk management (including

 Sarbanes-Oxley and FIN 48) that are in place for public companies, such as the UK Group’s ultimate parent.

 2. Attitude towards tax planning and level of risk

-The attitude to tax planning of the group is to ensure that Aramark complies efficiently with all legal requirements.
+The attitude to tax planning of the UK Group is to ensure that Aramark complies efficiently with all legal requirements.

 3. Relationship with HMRC

-If you require any further information please do not hesitate to contact the Aramark Tax department on +44 113 230 5307.
+If you require any further information please do not hesitate to contact the Aramark Tax Department.